-We still have a narrow window to avoid climate catastrophe—but it’s rapidly closing
+The very narrow window to avoid climate catastrophe is rapidly closing, IPCC says

 Since the Industrial Revolution, as humans have spewed more than 2.4 trillion tons of CO2 into the atmosphere—pushing CO2 concentrations higher than they have been in at least 2 million years—the planet has warmed around 1.1 degrees Celsius.
-We’re seeing what that means in 2021: Unprecedented heat in the Pacific Northwest.
-Massive wildfires.
-Floods that have washed away houses and trapped subway riders.
-Drought leading to famine.
+We’re seeing what that means in 2021: Unprecedented heat in the Pacific Northwest, massive wildfires, floods that have washed away houses and trapped subway riders, and drought leading to famine.

 Every fraction of a degree matters in global warming.
-That’s one of the messages of a new report from the U.N.’s Intergovernmental Panel on Climate Change that outlines the latest climate science, based on a marathon review of more than 14,000 research papers by more than 200 scientists.
+That’s one of the messages of a new report from the United Nations’ Intergovernmental Panel on Climate Change (IPCC) that outlines the latest climate science, based on a marathon review of more than 14,000 research papers by more than 200 scientists.
 At around 1 degree Celsius of warming, for example, extreme heat that used to happen once in a decade now happens 2.8 times a decade.
 When the global temperature climbs up 1.5 degrees Celsius, those extreme heat waves will happen 4.1 times per decade.
 At 2 degrees of warming, extreme heat events could happen 5.6 times in a decade, making it more likely that heat will harm human health and that farmers will struggle to grow food.

 Other climate impacts will also become noticeably worse as the temperature increases, including more intense hurricanes, larger wildfires, more extreme rainfall, and more extreme drought in some regions.
 “Weather whiplash,” when weather flips from one extreme to the other, will also become more common.
 (In California, the Oroville Dam provides a current example of weather whiplash; it was recently forced to shut down for the first time because of severe drought, while a few years ago, the area nearby was forced to evacuate because so much rain had fallen that the dam risked extreme flooding.)
 “We’re certainly seeing the effects of climate change already,” says Kristina Dahl, a senior climate scientist at the nonprofit Union of Concerned Scientists, who was not involved with the report.
 “But those are really just kind of an opening salvo.”